Chaturanan Mishra

 Chaturanan Mishra (7 April 1925 - 2 July 2011) was an Indian politician and trade unionist.
 Mishra, who was born in Nahar, Madhubani District, was a key leader of the Communist Party of India in Bihar, and served as the Agriculture Minister of India in the United Front government.

+He was the founder general secretary of the Kedar Das Institute for Labour and Social Studies.

 Quit India Movement

 Mishra took part in the 1942 Quit India Movement.
 Due to his pro-Independence activism, he had to go into exile in Nepal for a period.
 Back in India, he was imprisoned at Darbhanga jail.

 1962–1980

 He contested the Giridih seat in the 1962 Bihar Legislative Assembly election, finishing second with 6,379 votes.

 Mishra joined the National Council of the Communist Party of India in 1964.
 He became the president of the Bihar State Committee of the All India Trade Union Congress.

 Between 1969 and 1980 he was a Member of the Legislative Assembly of Bihar, representing the Giridih seat.
 He led the CPI faction in the Legislative Assembly for ten years.
 During this period he was referred to as 'the backbone of CPI in Bihar'.
 Madhubani, Mishra's home turf, got the nickname 'Leningrad of Bihar'.
 Mishra also served as president of the World Miners Association for a period.

 Mishra contested the Hazaribagh seat in the 1977 Lok Sabha election.
 He finished third with 35,809 votes (12.45%).